2016 Cabernet Sauvignon

 Yield is 4,5 to 5 tons per hectare.

 Grapes are hand harvested and then sorted both as bunches and as individual berries before going to 500L French oak barriques for fermentation.
 Fermentation is spontaneous and the wine spent 40 days on the skins.
-Malolactic fermentation was completed in 225L French oak barriques and the wine was then matured for 24 months in the same bariques, 50% new and the remainder second fill.
+Malolactic fermentation was completed in 225L French oak barriques and the wine was then matured for 24 months in the same bariques, 100% new.

 Tasting Notes & Analysis